SEO in 2011

 It’s About Give and Take

 Social Media has taken its seat as a necessary factor in a web marketing plan and with that comes the benefits of backlinks, pings, and click-through’s go links in blog content, tweets, pages, and posts.

 - When posting content, adding links within the text will allow readers the option to click through to your website or wherever the aforementioned link lands them.
 This process is referred to as back-linking.

 All of these options allow for extended reach for your blog content and increase the visibility of, and potential interaction with, your blog.
-Businesses will benefit by focusing on user experience within their Social Media Interaction as well as by making their websites more user-related, in lieu of the informative and industry-driven websites of recent history.
-Today’s web shopper, whether they be businesses or consumers, are much more discerning and know how to use the web to their goals.
-Be sure your business profiles, pages and site focuses on their needs and interests.
+Businesses will benefit by focusing on the user experience within their Social Media Interaction as well as by making their websites more user-related, in lieu of the informative and industry-driven websites of recent history.
+Today’s web shoppers, whether they be businesses or consumers, are much more discerning and know how to use the web to their goals.
+Be sure your business profiles, pages, and site focus on their needs and interests.
 Your page rank will benefit.

 Along with user focus, Bing has changed its search criteria to consider Social Media signals and Google is considering their importance as well.
-Back links, click-through rates and pings, like buttons, tweet popularity and other significant social media metrics will pay a part in search engine ranking as well.
+Backlinks, click-through rates and pings, like buttons, tweet popularity, and other significant social media metrics will play a part in search engine ranking as well.